kaillerareborn/elk-test/README.md

 ## Setting up a new server

 Download the latest version from the [Releases](https://github.com/hopskipnfall/EmuLinker-K/releases/latest) page.
-After unzipping, make sure Java 17 or above is installed before run the following commands:
+After unzipping, make sure Java 17 or above is installed before running the following commands:

 1. Allow scripts to be executed: